it-dkt/avg.NET/README.md

 CSS file of this framework.
 Usually, you don't need to modify them.
 But feel free to do it if needed.
 # Flag
-Understanding the concept of 'flag' is important for using this framework.
+Understanding the concept of **flag** is important for using this framework.
 Flag is the value represents the player's state.
 It is a 64 bit unsigned inetger, but used as a binary.